gaurav101203/Evolusis/Readme.md

 This service demonstrates an LLM-backed agent that decides whether to:

-- Call external APIs (OpenWeatherMap, Wikipedia, NewsAPI)
+- Call external APIs (OpenWeatherMap, NewsAPI)
 - Or answer directly using Google Gemini

 It returns both the agent's **reasoning** and the **final answer** in JSON.